 My current thoughts are to convert at least some of the 401(k)s to rollover IRAs, then to Roth IRAs over time after we retire and have lower income.

 For now – are we better to continue to max the 401(k)s, or stop making 401(k) contributions and start making Roth 401(k) contributions (which will cost us 37% tax on $52,000 of extra taxable income), but may benefit us in the future?

 Save Too Much Or Too Little In Your 401(k)

 For starters, congratulations to them on accumulating a $2.5 million combined 401(k) balance at 50.
 According to my recommended 401(k) guide, this couple is doing extremely well.

 If you are a younger saver (35 or younger), you can follow the younger saver guide.
-If you are between 35-50, you can follow the middle age guide.
+Between 35-50?
+You can follow the middle age guide.
 If you are 50 or older, then you can follow the older save guide.